-It uses the principle of total reflection to constrain the light wave in the fiber core and guide the light wave to transmit along the fiber axis.
+Optical fiber, also known as fiber optic, is a cylindrical waveguide used to transmit light.
+It uses the principle of total internal reflection to confine the light wave within the fiber core and guide it along the fiber axis.

-As a medium for conducting light waves, optical fiber has been widely used since it was proposed by Gao Kun in 1966 because of its advantages such as large communication capacity, strong anti-interference ability, low transmission loss, long relay distance, good security performance, strong adaptability, small volume, light weight and rich sources of raw materials.
+The replacement of copper wires with optical fiber changed the world.
+As a medium for light transmission, optical fiber has been widely adopted since its proposal by Gao Kun in 1966 due to its numerous advantages such as high capacity, strong anti-interference capabilities, low transmission loss, long transmission distance, excellent security, strong adaptability, compact size, light weight, and abundant raw material resources.

-Gao Kun, known as the “father of optical fiber”, also won the Nobel Prize in physics in 2009.
+Gao Kun, widely recognized as the “father of optical fiber,” was awarded the Nobel Prize in Physics in 2009.

-As a new communication technology, optical fiber communication has shown incomparable advantages from the beginning, which has aroused great interest and widespread concern.
+As a new form of communication technology, optical fiber communication has displayed incomparable advantages from the outset, attracting widespread interest and attention.

-When the incident angle of the incident light is greater than the critical angle, the beam is fully emitted in the core, so the optical fiber can bind the beam to the core and propagate.
+Single-mode fiber consists of a core, cladding, and coating.
+The refractive index (N1) of the core material is higher than that of the cladding material (N2).
+When the incident light’s angle of incidence is greater than the critical angle, the beam is completely emitted in the core, allowing the optical fiber to confine the beam to the core and transmit it.

-Early fiber lasers used this single-mode fiber, resulting in low coupling efficiency, and the laser has only milliwatt output power.
+Early fiber lasers utilized single-mode fiber, leading to low coupling efficiency and producing only milliwatt output power.

 Transmission of light in optical fiber